webix-hub/docs/data/spreadsheet/conditional_formatting.md

 </style>
 ~~~

-Then, place all the necessary condition styles into the *conditionStyle* object:
+Then, place all the necessary condition styles into the *conditionStyle* config.
+It is an array that contains a set of styles that will be applied to a cell, if it's value corresponds to a particular condition.

+Each element of the array presents an object with two properties:

+- name - (string) the name of the condition style
+- css - (string) the name of the corresponding CSS style

 ~~~js
 conditionStyle:[